|

 stars were still on the AM dial as were all kinds of non-political news

 and entertainment.
-I remember there was a very hateful and
+I remember there was a single very hateful and

 hate-filled "religious" radio station in town, but I avoided that part